 “Is this information up to date?”
 “It refers to floppy disks as the preferred installation medium…” This article is my appeal to web publishers for them to please display each page’s publication date.
 Published texts — whether it be product pages, documentation, articles, FAQs, or other texts — should always show when they were last updated and first published.
 I believe that pages that omit these dates appear less trustworthy than pages that include them.
 I certainly trust them less than dated pages.

 A closing note on date formats.
 In my opinion, there are only two acceptable formats that should be used on the web.
-Keep in mind that with web publishing, your audience is always an international audience.
+Keep in mind that with web publishing, your audience is always international.
 The preferred format should be the international date format: year-month-day.
 See W3C’s recommendation of this format for details.
 You will be familiar with that format from year-month-day which is common in URLs.
 Alternatively, any variation with the full four-digit year and the name of the month spelled out.
 The latter format avoids confusion by being verbose.
 While you are at it, read up on the